Culion leper colony: Segregation system

-Staff

-The island was initially staffed by one physician, Dr. Charles F. de Mey, five French sisters of the Congregation of the Sisters of Saint Paul of Chartres (SPC), a Jesuit priest and several other employees.
-The staff eventually grew to include a Chief Physician, twelve clinical physicians, one dental surgeon, one pharmacist, twenty-one graduate nurses, thirteen sisters of the Sisters of Saint Paul of Chartres and 150 nursing aids.

 Infrastructure

+The island was initially staffed by one physician, Dr. Charles F. de Mey, five French sisters of the Congregation of the Sisters of Saint Paul of Chartres, a Jesuit priest and several other employees.
+The staff eventually grew to include a chief physician, 12 clinical physicians, a dental surgeon, a pharmacist, 21 graduate nurses, 13 sisters, and 150 nursing aids.

-As more resources became available, the colony began to put effort into expanding construction and building its own community.
-Over four-hundred houses, a theatre, a town hall, a school, a piped water supply with reservoirs and a sanitary sewer system were built for the colony's patients and staff.
-Since leprosy confined only patients in its most severe form to bed, patients were allowed to organize their own municipal government with its police force, civic courts and currency system isolated from the rest of the Philippine islands.
+As more resources became available, the colony began to expanding its own community.
+Over 400 houses, a theatre, a town hall, a school, a piped water supply with reservoirs, and a sanitary sewer system were built for the colony's patients and staff.
+Since leprosy confined to bed only patients in its most severe form, patients were allowed to organize their own municipal government with a police force, civic courts and currency system isolated from the rest of the Philippine islands.

-Municipal government

-Under the direction of Heiser, the colony's municipal government was made up of a Chief Physician and representatives from each tribal group living on the island, composing of the Visayan, Tagalog, Ilocano, Bicolano, Ilongo, Moro, English and Americans.
-Each representative, by popular vote, was elected every two years by person of both sexes and of age between 18 and 60 years old.
-This system was established in 1908, making it the first instance of women's suffrage in the Philippines.

-A police force enforced the laws set up by the Chief Physician and the representatives and regularly patrolled the outlying districts and maintained order inside the colony.
+Under the direction of Heiser, the colony's municipal government was made up of a chief physician and representatives from each tribal group living on the island, composing of the Visayan, Tagalog, Ilocano, Bicolano, Ilongo, Moro, English and Americans.
+Each representative, by popular vote, was elected every two years.
+A police force enforced the laws set up by the chief physician and the representatives and regularly patrolled the outlying districts and maintained order inside the colony.
 The police force, made up of patients, also played a role in maintaining the island's cleanliness and sanitary conditions.
 In addition to a police force, a civil court system was established where petty cases were discussed.